yyjlincoln/NowAskMe-Server/docs/ErrorCodes.md

 ### -105

-User not registered.
+User does not exist.

 ### -106

-User already registered.
+User already exists.

 ### -107